Coronel-Marc/Game-Inventory/README.md

-# This repo is a Inventory of a game but using OOP
+# This repo is an Inventory of a game but using OOP

+##